BookScan

-BookScan is a data provider for the book publishing industry that compiles point of sale data for book sales, owned by The NPD Group in the United States and the Nielsen Company in the United Kingdom, Ireland, Australia, New Zealand, India, South Africa, Italy, Spain, Brazil, Mexico, and Poland.
+BookScan is a data provider for the book publishing industry that compiles point of sale data for book sales, owned by Circana in the United States and NIQ in the United Kingdom, Ireland, Australia, New Zealand, India, South Africa, Italy, Spain, Brazil, Mexico, and Poland.

 In the United States, Nielsen sold BookScan to NPD in 2017, and the service was renamed NPD BookScan in that territory.
-Elsewhere in the world, Nielsen BookScan continues to operate as an independent service.
+Elsewhere in the world, Nielsen BookScan continued to operate as an independent service.
+In March 2023, the official name for the service became Circana BookScan.

 History

 Following the success of Nielsen SoundScan which tracked point of sale figures for music, the Nielsen Company decided to launch a similar service for book sales which had been established and was owned by UK based Whitaker & Sons Ltd. Nielsen BookScan was launched in January 2001.
 Previously, tracking of book sales, such as by the New York Times Best Seller list, was done without raw numbers.
 The New York Times would survey hundreds of outlets to estimate which books were selling the most copies, and would publish rankings but not figures.
 Only the publisher of a book tracked how many copies had been sold, but rarely shared this data.

 BookScan operated under Nielsen in the US until 2016 when it was acquired by The NPD Group from Nielsen's U.S. market information and research services for the book industry.
 In the U.S. the service has been a part of NPD Book since January, 2017.
-In the rest of the world the BookScan service remains owned by Nielsen.
+In the rest of the world the BookScan service is owned by NIQ.
+NIQ was formed from the divestiture of consumer intelligence business of the Nielsen Holdings (known as NielsenIQ) to private equity firm Advent International in March 2021.

+Since October 2022, the American Booksellers Association has been BookScan’s official aggregator for independent bookstore data.

+In March 2023, following the merger of The NPD Group and IRI to form a new company called Circana, NPD BookScan was rebranded as Circana BookScan.

 Methodology

-Nielsen BookScan relies on point of sale data from a number of major book sellers.
-In 2009, Nielsen BookScan's US Consumer Market Panel covered 75% of retail sales.
+BookScan relies on point of sale data from a number of major book sellers.
+In 2009, BookScan's US Consumer Market Panel covered 75% of retail sales.